defenseunicorns/data_engineering_technical_assessment/README.md

 Requirements:
 * Internet connection (for pulling images from DockerHub)
 * Docker
+* Make
-* Python 3.8+: If you need to use a lower version of python, make sure to change the `/rc/Dockerfile` and `requirements.txt` as the ingestion script will be run by that image.
+* Python 3.8+: If you need to use a lower version of python, make sure to test the image and potentially change the `/src/Dockerfile` and `requirements.txt` as the ingestion script will be run by that image.
 * `tar` binary
+* You may need some libraries installed for `fastparquet` to read the parquet file.
+If you would prefer to use `pyarrow` or another method, that is fine, just be sure to change the `requirements.txt` and ensure the Dockerfile successfully builds the solution image

 Use `make dev-up` to stand up the database or to stand up a fresh db with blank tables.
 Here is a list of files for the solution:
 * `src/ingest.py` entrypoint for ingestion, modify the `ingest_data()` method.